G-Wizard Machinist's Calculator: Tips and Goodies

 I see this question fairly commonly.
 Let's assume you're doing everything "right"--correct speeds and feeds, no chatter, good clearance so you're not recutting chips.
 That's an important baseline.
 Once you get there, suppose you still want to increase your tool life.
 The usual answer, based on Taylor's equation for tool life, is to reduce your SFM.
 Surface Speed (largely spindle rpm), is the major determinant of tool life, while chipload and depth of cut are much less significant.

-Based on a discussion of this on the HSM board, I recently added the ability to calculate how much a reduction (or increase) in your SFM will impact your tool life.
+G-Wizard Calculator can calculate how much a reduction (or increase) in your SFM will impact your tool life.
 G-Wizard has long had the ability to apply an override or correction factor to its recommended SFM.
 The correction factor can be stored with a machine profile.
 The new calculation looks like this:

 Scan down to where it says, "Tool life vs 100% SFM".
 Reducing SFM 20% gets you 6x longer tool life!

 As you can see, a little reduction in you SFM can dramatically add to tool life.
 In the example screen shot, I am reducing SFM to 80% of recommended, so it runs 20% more slowly.
 The predicted increase in tool life is 4x.
 The prediction varies with the tool material, hence the dropdown for tool material needs to be set.

 So, if you want to get a little more life from your tools, dial in a reduction in SFM in your machine profiles and use that profile.